jkischel/FancyPerks/README.md

 Currently, the current mob in the spawner will be lost, so a mined and newly placed spawner will be empty.

-**Some thoughts about the many perks:**
+**Some thoughts about the amount of perks:**
-As server owner, you might not want to activate all of these perks for your players, but as there are e.g. different types of anti-damage perks, that gives you as owner the option to more have a more fine-grained control of what perks you allow and what not.
+As server owner, you might not want to activate all of these perks for your players at the same time, but as there are e.g. different types of anti-damage perks, that gives you as owner the option to more have a more fine-grained control of what you allow and what not.
 And maybe you want to have a more fine-grained control when thinking of different worlds as you can individually decide in which world you want to allow this perk and where not.